preciofishbone/OmniaFx/docs/common-issues/README.md

 # Common Issues

-here are the most common errors you may encounter
+Here are the most common errors you may encounter.

 # Build failed